February 9, 2026

 The Five African Americans whose signatures have appeared on US currency

 The Register of the Treasury was an office of the United States Treasury Department.
-The signature of the Register of the Treasury was found on almost all United States currency until 1923, along with that of the Treasurer of the United States.
-To date, five African Americans have appeared as Treasury signers on federally issued paper money.
-Four of the five African Americans whose signatures have appeared on U.S. currency were Registrars of the Treasury (Blanche K. Bruce, Judson W. Lyons, William T. Vernon and James C. Napier).
-Azie Taylor Morton was the only African American Treasurer of the US.
+The signature of the Register of the Treasury appeared on United States paper money from 1861 until the early 1920s, alongside that of the Treasurer of the United States.
+To date, five African Americans have appeared as Treasury signers on federally issued paper money: Blanche K. Bruce, Judson W. Lyons, William T. Vernon, James C. Napier, and Azie Taylor Morton.
+Four of these five were Registers of the Treasury (Blanche K. Bruce, Judson W. Lyons, William T. Vernon, and James C. Napier), while Azie Taylor Morton was Treasurer of the United States.
+Another African American, Louis B. Toomer, also served as Register of the Treasury, but by the time of his term the Register’s signature no longer appeared on paper money.

 US currency Bruce

-Blanche Kelso Bruce (1841-1898) was the first African American elected to a full term in the US Senate (Hiram R. Revels, also of Mississippi, was the first African American to serve in the U.S. Senate, but did not serve a full term).
-Mississipi’s second Black senator, Bruce took his seat in 1875.
-He is the only Black Senator to serve a full term, until the mid-twenieth century.
-He was born enslaved in Farmville, Prince Edward County, Virginia, and later obtained an education at Oberlin College in Ohio.
-He was a wealthy Mississippi farmer and a successful banker.
-In 1878, Bruce presided over the Senate, the first Black to do so.
-In 1881, Bruce was appointed by President Garfield to be the Register of the Treasury, becoming the first African American to have his signature featured on U.S. paper currency.
+Blanche Kelso Bruce (1841-1898) was the first African American elected to a full term in the U.S. Senate; Hiram R. Revels of Mississippi was the first African American to serve in the Senate, but he did not complete a full six‑year term.
+Mississippi’s second Black senator, Bruce, took his seat in 1875 and served until 1881.
+He was, in fact, the only Black American to complete a full Senate term until the mid‑20th century.
+Born in captivity near Farmville, Prince Edward County, Virginia, Bruce later studied at Oberlin College in Ohio and became a wealthy landowner in Mississippi and a Republican politician.
+On May 21, 1881, President James A. Garfield appointed him Register of the Treasury, making him the first African American to have his signature featured on U.S. paper currency.
+Bruce’s engraved signature appears on various notes issued during his tenure as Register.

 US currency Lyons

-Judson Whitlocke Lyons was a graduate of Howard University law, who became the first African American attorney in Georgia.
-In 1880, he was the youngest member of the Republican National Convention at the age of 20, and was later appointed Register of the Treasury by President William McKinley in 1898.
-He was the second African-American to hold this post.
-J.W.
-Lyons served from 1898 to 1906.
-Lyons’ signature appears on many notes during that period including the first $10 “Bison” notes and each of the first Series 1899 Silver Certificates.
+Judson Whitlocke Lyons (1860–1924) was a graduate of the Howard University School of Law and became the first African American attorney admitted to the bar in Georgia.
+In 1880, he was the youngest delegate at the Republican National Convention at about age 20.
+President William McKinley appointed Lyons Register of the Treasury in 1898, making him the second African American to hold this post; he served until 1906.
+Lyons’ signature appears on many notes of that era, including well‑known issues such as the Series 1899 Silver Certificates (for example, the “Chief” note), among others.

 US currency Vernon

-William Tecumseh Vernon (July 11, 1871 – July 25, 1944) was an educator, minister and bishop in the African Methodist Episcopal Church, president of Western University beginning in 1896.
-He wrote two books on race and politics: The Upbuilding of a Race: or The Rise of a Great People, a compilation of sermons, addresses and writings on education, the race question and public affairs (1904), and What the American Negro expects of World-wide Democracy: A statement of the Negro’s Case and Cause (1919).
-Vernon achieved prominence as a Republican as president of Western University, and in 1906, he was appointed by President Theodore Roosevelt as Register of the Treasury.
-All US currency printed during his tenure carries the signature of William T. Vernon.
-His signature appears on many Legal Tender Notes, Silver Certificates, Gold Certificates, and Nationals.
+William Tecumseh Vernon (July 11, 1871 – July 25, 1944) was an educator, minister, and later a bishop in the African Methodist Episcopal Church.
+He became president of Western University (Quindaro, Kansas) in 1896 and emerged as a prominent Republican figure through that role.
+Vernon wrote two books on race and politics: The Upbuilding of a Race: or The Rise of a Great People (1904) and What the American Negro Expects of World‑Wide Democracy: A Statement of the Negro’s Case and Cause (1919).
+In 1906, President Theodore Roosevelt appointed him Register of the Treasury; all U.S. currency printed during his tenure carries the signature of William T. Vernon.
+His signature appears on a wide range of issues, including Legal Tender Notes, Silver Certificates, Gold Certificates, and National Bank Notes.

 US currency Napier